marwatoo/dwm/README.md

 Requirements
 ------------
-In order to build dwm you need the Xlib header files.
+In order to build my version of dwm, you will need:

+- libx11-dev
+- libxinerama-dev
+- libxft-dev
+- libfreetype6-dev
+- libfribidi-dev
+- build-essential

 Installation